 The first trailer for Umbrella Academy’s second season made it abundantly clear that the Netflix series is pivoting into a markedly different direction than the Dark Horse comics series it’s based on.
-Where the initial comic arc left Vanya (Ellen Page in the series) quite incapacitated thanks to a gunshot, the TV show ended its first season with Vanya gunshot-free.
+Where the initial comic arc left Vanya (Elliot Page in the series) quite incapacitated thanks to a gunshot, the TV show ended its first season with Vanya gunshot-free.

 But with this new direction for The Umbrella Academy comes a new sort of freedom for at least some of the Hargreeves siblings who all spent their lives being manipulated by their father in varying ways’.
-Though Vanya—the devastatingly destructive White Violin—stumbles into season two in a particularly chaotic way, Page explained to io9 during a set visit last winter that being transported into the past actually ends up being something of a healing experience for her character.
+Though Vanya—the devastatingly destructive White Violin—stumbles into season two in a particularly chaotic way, Page explained to io9 during a set visit last winter that being transported into the past actually ends up being something of a healing experience for his character.

 Unlike her siblings, who step into the ‘60s fully aware of their history as world-famous superheroes, an unexpected accident leaves Vanya without the bulk of her memory and in need of assistance to get her back on her feet.
 In the comics, it’s Vanya’s sister Allison who nurses her back to health after their brother Five shoots her in the head to prevent her from destroying the world.
 Here, though, it’s a woman named Sissy (Marin Ireland) who comes to Vanya’s rescue by inviting her to stay on her farm along with her family.
 Though Sissy’s married with a child, her and Vanya’s relationship soon grows more than platonic for a variety of complicated reasons.